gokulkrishh/introduction-to-graphql/README.md

 ### 🤔 Queries to test (More of GET API's)

-1. What's better than a Hello World 🤪
+1. What is better than a Hello World 🤪

 ```
 query helloworld {